OctopusDeploy/docs/docs/installation/sql-server-database.md

 ## Using SQL Server Express {#SQLServerDatabaseRequirements-UsingSQLServerExpress}

-The easiest and cheapest way to get started is with [SQL Server Express](http://downloadsqlserverexpress.com/) and install the Octopus Deploy Server and SQL Server Express side-by-side on your server.
+The easiest and cheapest way to get started is with [SQL Server Express](http://downloadsqlserverexpress.com/) and install the Octopus Deploy server and SQL Server Express side-by-side on your server.
 This is a great way to test Octopus for a proof of concept.
 Depending on your needs, you might decide to use SQL Server Express, or upgrade to another supported edition.

 ## Creating the Database